junxit/us-congress-bills-112/metadata.md

 - 2011-05-31 — Mr. Davis (KY) moved to suspend the rules and pass the bill.
 - 2011-05-31 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3784)
 - 2011-05-31 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H3784)
+- 2011-06-06 — Received in the Senate and Read twice and referred to the Committee on Finance.